ropensci-archive/roweb2/content/blog/2020-05-11-subtitles/index.md

 But even after downloading the raw transcript, there is still a huge amount of work left.
 You have to balance subtitles, making sure each line is short enough to display even on short screens and that each frame doesn't have more than two lines.
 Additionally, and as we detail later in this blog post, it can be pleasant to remove excessive [discourse markers](https://dictionary.cambridge.org/grammar/british-grammar/discourse-markers-so-right-okay), such as 'uhm', 'like', 'so' or stutters.

 The Community Call was a roundtable involving 5 participants in a lively unscripted discussion that lasted 55 minutes.
-This clashed strongly with the little experience we may have had beforehand since it was only on very short, 100% scripted YouTube documentaries, such as the [Kurzgesagt channel](https://www.youtube.com/user/Kurzgesagt).
+This differed strongly from the little experience we may have had beforehand since until now, we only dealt with very short, 100% scripted YouTube documentaries, such as the [Kurzgesagt channel](https://www.youtube.com/user/Kurzgesagt).

 ### A diverse community of speakers and captioners

 #### Different speakers

-Subtitling was a very interesting exercise because it forces you to focus very hard on what people say.
-And very quickly, you notice that different people have different styles.
+Subtitling is a very interesting exercise because it forces you to focus very hard on what people say.
+And very quickly, you notice that different people have different speech styles.
 Of course, you also notice the verbal tic of everybody.
-Even though it might be good to know in order to correct it, we don't necessarily recommend you do it on your own videos where you're speaking because it can be unnnerving, especially if you're already a generally self-conscious person.
+Even though it might be good to know in order to correct it, we don't necessarily recommend you try it on your own videos where you're speaking because it can be unnnerving, especially if you're already an overall self-conscious person.
 One difficulty was to remove some orality markers in the subtitles while consistently respecting the styles of different speakers.
+We didn't want to go overboard and end up with a transcript that differed too much from the spontaneous discussion that actually took place.

 Another interesting difference between speakers that was made obvious due to the informal nature of the community call is that different people pause at the different moments.
 In this kind of discussion, you have to take some time to think, and some people pause to think mid-sentence while other pause in between sentences.
-This was probably increased by the online nature of the discussion since silence in video discussion can be very awkward for the speakers and the listeners, as explained in the amazing [RStudio webinar by Greg Wilson about 'Teaching Online at Short Notice'](https://rstudio.com/resources/webinars/teaching-online-at-short-notice/).
-Speakers may tend to 'fix' these silences by adding more discourse markers or rushing to start a new sentence.
+This was probably made worse by the online nature of the discussion since silence in video discussion can be very awkward for both the speaker and the listeners, as explained in the amazing [RStudio webinar by Greg Wilson about 'Teaching Online at Short Notice'](https://rstudio.com/resources/webinars/teaching-online-at-short-notice/).
+Speakers may tend to 'fix' these silences by adding more discourse markers or by rushing to start a new sentence.

 #### Different captioners

 Unexpectedly, this difference between speakers uncovered a difference between the way we chose to break the captions.
 Matthias chose to break the captions based on the auditory context: add breaks where the speaker makes a pause, which sometimes resulted in caption breaks mid-sentence as explained above.
 On the opposite, Hugo chose to break the captions based on the grammatical context: add breaks where the pause *should* be, which sometimes resulted in mismatches with the audio when speakers made pauses to think.

-It was also a good reminder that even though we speak English quite fluently English is still a second language for us.
-We thus sometimes don't understand everything and we don't even notice it.
-We attended this community call live and manage to follow everything with ease but when looking at it one word at a time, we realised we missed some words here and there, especially when several participants interacted quickly.
+It was also a good reminder that even though we speak English quite fluently, we sometimes don't understand everything but we usually don't even notice it.
+We attended this community call live and managed to follow everything with ease but when looking at it one word at a time, we realised we missed some words here and there, especially when several participants interacted quickly.

 #### The difficulty of collaborative captioning

 We're used to working together and have already collaborated on multiple projects.
 We even wrote [a post](/blog/2019/06/04/rromeo/) on this very blog about a package we submitted to rOpenSci software review.
 But this didn't help to find an efficient collaborative workflow for captioning.
 As mentioned earlier, one issue is that we had different captioning styles, and only realised it late in the project.

 Furthermore, even if Amara's subtitle editor is an amazing tool that allows you to easily pause, rewind, and advance the video while captioning, it does not support simultaneous editing of the subtitles.
-Comparatively from taking collaborative notes through EtherPad, this slows down the process quite a lot.
+Compared to taking collaborative notes through EtherPad, this slows down the process quite a lot.

 Other communities, such as TED videos captioning community, disable entirely collaborative captioning.
 When someone starts working on a video, it disappears from the list of available tasks and they work on it alone.